Google's Schmidt to visit Myanmar, an untapped telecoms market

-YANGON (Reuters) - Google Inc Executive Chairman Eric Schmidt, who visited North Korea in January, will become the first high-profile tech company executive to visit Myanmar in the wake of reforms that prompted Western nations to ease sanctions following decades of military dictatorship.
+YANGON, March 15 (Reuters) - Google Executive Chairman Eric Schmidt plans to go to Myanmar next week, the first high-profile tech company executive to visit after reforms that prompted Western nations to ease sanctions following decades of military dictatorship.

-The visit next week to Myanmar, where Schmidt will speak at a technology and communications park and meet with government officials, is just one stop in a multi-country Asian tour to promote Internet access, according to Google.

 Since Myanmar’s military stepped aside and a quasi-civilian government was installed in 2011, setting off a wave of political and economic reforms, the country has enjoyed a surge of interest from overseas businesses.

-His book, “The New Digital Age”, due to hit bookshelves in April, was co-authored with Google Ideas chief Jared Cohen, who had previously worked at the U.S. State Department.

-According to an early review in The Wall Street Journal, the authors criticize China for being an enthusiastic “filterer of information” and a “prolific” hacker of foreign companies.
-During Schmidt’s tenure as Google’s chief, the company famously pulled out of China after a dispute over censorship and hacking.
+The country’s planned modernisation of telecoms infrastructure and expected boom in mobile phone usage will pave the way for the entry of companies such as Google, which could profit greatly through sales of cheap smartphones built around its Android platform.

 “Eric (Schmidt) is visiting several countries in Asia to connect with local partners and Googlers who are working to improve the lives of many millions of people across the region by helping them get online and access the world’s information for the first time in the next few years,” Google said in a statement.
-His trip also includes India.
+His trip will also take in India.

 The Myanmar trip will be Schmidt’s second visit this year to a country off the beaten track.
 In January he went to North Korea, saying it was a personal trip to talk about a free and open Internet.